-Proposals, in the number and form set forth in Section 4, "Proposal Submission Format" must be received at the address listed on the Key Information Summary Sheet, no later than 11:59 p.m. local time on Friday, March 15th, 2024, in order to be considered.
+Proposals, in the number and form set forth in Section 4, "Proposal Submission Format" must be received at the address listed on the Key Information Summary Sheet, no later than 11:59 p.m.
+EST on Friday, September 26, 2025 in order to be considered.
 Submissions received after this date and time will not be considered.
+Incomplete submissions will not be considered.